Skip to main content

 More importantly, they're less likely to be tricked by fraudsters pretending to be their bank or insurer.

-Stephen suggests businesses should educate customers proactively using omnichannel comms: email, app notifications, educational SMS, or in-branch conversations.
+Businesses should educate customers proactively using omnichannel comms: email, app notifications, educational SMS, or in-branch conversations.

 "Engaging with your customers so they understand not only the risks, but what you're doing to protect them - that's the most important thing."

-Stephen Dalton, Cifas
+Stephen Dalton, Director of Intelligence, Cifas

-Education And Behaviour Change
+Education and Behaviour Change

 Changing behaviour isn't easy, but it's critical.